SAP-samples/event-driven-integrations-codejam/exercises/draft/XX-dynamic-message-routing/README.md

-# Exercise 02 - CloudEvents specification
+# Exercise XX - Dynamic Message Routing

+So far we've been able to publish and consume messages within a single event broker service.

 The payload of an event can be anything....
 It can be plain text, XML, JSON, or even binary format.
 Fortunately, there is a specification we can use to describe the event data.
 In this exercise, we will focus on what the [CloudEvents specification](https://github.com/CloudEvents/spec) is, the .
 Finally, we will touch on how this specification has been adopted by different SAP products to describe the events produced by the systems.